ReAnimatedMando/JavaScript_and_JQuery_Notes/Javascript_JQuery.md

     -   Usually a browser will collect up to two files at a time from each different server.
 However, when a browser starts to download a JavaScript file, it stops all other downloads and pauses laying out the page until the script has finished loading and been processed.
     -   Therefore, if you place the script at the end of the page, before the closing body tag, it will not affect the rendering of the rest of the page.
     -   also, consider, the script needs access to HTML within the page so the HTML needs to have loaded.
+*   JavaScript Libraries
+    -   jQuery is an example of what programmers call a javascript library.
+It is a javascript file that you include in your page, which then lets you use the functions, objects, methods, and properties it contains.
+    -   Once you have included the script in your page, its functionality is available to use.
+    -   One drawback with a library is that they will usually contain functionality you will not need to use.
+This is downloaded code that could slow down your site.
+You can strip out the subset of the library you need or write your own script to do that job.
 *